-is\in\list
+-- . is\in\list

 The problem solver described below needs this utility procedure which can be applied to a state, a list of states, and the user's procedure same\state, to check whether the first state is equivalent to one of those in the list.
-It returns a true or false result.

-'''

-define is_in_list(newitem, list, sameitem) -> boole;

-;;; Return true if and only if the newitem is the same as something in

-;;; in the list, as compared using the procedure sameitem

-lvars procedure sameitem; ;;; declare it as a procedure, for speed

-lvars olditem;

-for olditem in list do

-if sameitem(newitem, olditem) then

-;;; found an olditem which is the same, so return with true

-true -> boole;

-return();

-endif

-endfor;

-;;; did not find anything that was the same

-false -> boole

-enddefine;

-'''

-8.2 The definition of solve\problem

-If the user has defined the above procedures they can be given to the following general problem solver.
+It returns a true or false result. define is in list(newitem, list, sameitem) -> boole: ;;; Return true if and only if the newitem is the same as something in ;;; in the list, as compared using the procedure sameitem lvars procedure sameitem; ;;; declare it as a procedure, for speed lvars olditem: for olditem in list do if sameitem(newitem, olditem) then ;;; found an olditem which is the same, so return with true true -> boole: return(); endif endfor: ;;; did not find anything that was the same false -> boole enddefine: -- The definition of solve problem If the user has defined the above procedures they can be given to the following general problem solver.
 It takes six arguments and produces a result which is the goal state if one is found and otherwise the value FALSE.
 The first argument is a representation of the initial state.
 The second is a representation of the goal to be achieved.
 The next four arguments are procedures, which are the users versions of the four procedures listed above: the goal recogniser, the procedure for generating new states from old ones, the state equivalence recogniser, and the procedure to insert a new state into a list of states.

-Here is one of many ways to define such a problem solver:
+Here is one of many ways to define such a problem solver: define solve problem (initial, current goal, isgoal, nextstates, samestate, insert) -> result: lvars initial. ::: the initial state current goal, ;;; the second argument for isgoal ;;; four procedures defining the problem and a strategy procedure (isgoal, nextstates, samestate, insert), result: lvars alternatives = [^initial]. ::: the list of alternative states history = [] ; ;;; the list of previous states vars current state, rest; ;;; use "vars" for pattern variables repeat if null(alternatives) then ::: failed false -> result: return(): else alternatives --> [?current state ??rest];

 '''

-define solve_problem

-(initial, current_goal, isgoal, nextstates, samestate, insert)

--> result;

-'''

-'''

-lvars

-'''

-'''

-initial,

-;;; the initial state

-current_goal, ;;; the second argument for isgoal

-;;; four procedures defining the problem and a strategy

-procedure (isgoal, nextstates, samestate, insert),

-result;

-lvars

-alternatives = [^initial], ;;; the list of alternative states

-history = [] ;

-;;; the list of previous states

-vars current_state, rest; ;;; use "vars" for pattern variables

-repeat

-if null(alternatives) then

-;;; failed

-false -> result;

-return();

-else

-alternatives --> [?current_state ??rest];

-rest -> alternatives;
+rest -> alternatives:

-;;; Check if current_state is a goal state
+::: Check if current state is a goal state

-if isgoal(current_state, current_goal) then
+if isgoal(current state, current goal) then

 ;;; problem solved

-current_state -> result;
+current state -> result;

 return();

 else

-;;; Keep a history list, avoid circles
+::: Keep a history list. avoid circles

-[ ^current_state ^^history ] -> history;
+[ ^current state ^^history ] -> history;

-;;; generate successor states to current_state
+;;; generate successor states to current state

-lvars states;
+lvars states:

-nextstates(current_state) -> states;
+nextstates(current state) -> states;

-;;; put all the "new" states onto the alternatives list
+::: put all the "new" states onto the alternatives list

-lvars state;
+lvars state:

 for state in states do

-unless is_in_list(state, history, samestate) then
+unless is in list(state, history, samestate) then

 insert(state, alternatives) -> alternatives

-endunless;
+endunless:

 endfor;

 ;;; now go back to the beginning of the repeat loop

 endif

 endif

 endrepeat

-enddefine;

-'''
+enddefine:

-8.3 Using solve\problem to solve a simple problem
+-- Using solve problem to solve a simple problem

-Suppose you have a set of parent child relationships stored in a database (see TEACH \ DATABASE).
+Suppose you have a set of parent child relationships stored in a

+database (see TEACH DATABASE).

 For example you could set up a database like this:

-'''

-define start_family_tree();
+define start family tree();

 [

 [father [tom jones] [dick jones]]

 [father [tom jones] [sue smith]]

 [mother [ginny jones] [dick jones]]

 [mother [ginny jones] [sue smith]]

-[father [dick jones] [mary jones]]
+[father [dick iones] [marv iones]]

 [mother [sue smith] [joe smith]]

 [mother [sue smith] [fred smith]]

 [father [jack smith] [joe smith]]

 [father [jack smith] [fred smith]]

 [father [fred smith] [angela green]]

 [mother [angela green] [willy green]]

-] -> database;
+1 -> database;

+enddefine;

+Then the following command will set up the initial database:

+start family tree():

+::: print out database to check

+database ==>

 '''